Sciance-Inc/fncsf.pde.exporter/readme.md

       - <absolute path to the csvs folder>:/upload
 ```

-In a docker-compsoe, the absolute path to the csvs folder can be replaced with a relative one, starting with `./`.
+In a docker-compose, the absolute path to the csvs folder can be replaced with a relative one, starting with `./`.